ubccpsc/310/project/README.md

 ## Allowable packages

 The packages and external libraries (aka all of the code you did not write yourself) you can use are limited.
 The packages below, and the packages they require, are all you are permitted to use.
 It is notable that a database is **NOT** permitted to be used; the data in this course is sufficiently simple for in-memory manipulation using the features built into the programming language.
+Essentially if you are typing ```npm install``` it is probably not permitted.

 * [typescript](https://www.npmjs.com/package/typescript)
 * [coffeescript](https://www.npmjs.com/package/coffee-script)